LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

     to see more details and how saving a model file can be useful in a RAIL workflow.

 Most estimate stages output qp Ensembles, which have their own write and read methods.
-The following will write an Ensemble to an HDF5 file:
+The following will write an Ensemble to an HDF5 file, assuming that you have just run an *estimate* stage and gotten ``estimate_output`` as the return dictionary:

 >>> import qp
 >>> estimate_output["output"].write_to("output_ensemble.hdf5")